JacobHA/JacobHA.github.io/research-page.markdown

 permalink: /research/
 ---
 ## Current Research
 Since joining UMass Boston in fall 2020, I have been working under the supervision of Dr. Rahul Kulkarni ([website][rahul-website]).
 With his guidance, I have learned about Markov Decision Processes (MDPs), large deviations theory (LDT), and reinforcement learning (RL).
 I have also been guided by Dr. Stas Tiomkin ([website][stas-website]) from San Jose State University.
 I have also worked alongside (recent PhD graduate from UMass Boston!)
-Dr. Argenis Arriojas ([github][argenis-git]) and Master's student Volodymyr Makarenko ([github][vlad-git]).
+Dr. Argenis Arriojas ([GitHub profile][argenis-git]) and Master's student Volodymyr Makarenko ([GitHub profile][vlad-git]).

 I am currently working on Reinforcement Learning (RL), specifically its applications and connections to physics.
 I have studied different forms of RL (standard vs. maximum entropy; average reward vs. discounted) in my research and my current goal is to understand how RL can generally be made more efficient with insights from physics.
 For a recent (March 2022) talk at the APS March Meeting take a look [at this video][yt-link].